Naomi Westerman: Activism

 Westerman is involved in disability and mental health activism work.

 Westerman is the co-organiser of the "National Inclusive Theatre Day", an annual event for children and young people with Special Educational Needs held in partnership with the National Theatre.
 Westerman won a Royal Society of Literature award recognising her work in championing disabled people in theatre.

 Westerman is a longtime member of Disabled People Against Cuts, and has marched and spoken at DPAC protests.
 In 2016 she performed at an illegal street theatre event created by DPAC outside Downing Street, and was later invited to 10 Downing Street to present a DPAC petition to then Prime Minister David Cameron.
 In 2017, she co-created a piece of platform theatre exploring disabled people's experiences with the disability benefits system, which was performed at a disability conference, and then for an invited audience of politicians and other experts working on a government white paper on disability benefits.

 In 2023, Westerman wrote a series of articles for the Guardian newspaper on the link between female chronic pain and chronic illness, and systemic medical misogyny.
 In October 2023, she was invited to be keynote speaker at a Cancer Research UK conference, discussing how systemic medical misogyny leads to an overlook of gynaecological cancers.

 In 2024, Westerman was invited to join Mayor of London Sadiq Khan's Liberty Advisory Group, advising the Mayor's office on issues related to disability access and the arts.

-In 2025 Westerman was invited to become an NSPCC Ambassador, giving her maiden speech at a reception at the Houses of Parliament in March 2025.
+In 2025 Westerman was invited to become an NSPCC Ambassador, making her first appearance at a reception at the Houses of Parliament in March 2025.

-In September 2025, she is due to be a keynote speaker at the British Science Association's annual British Science Festival.
+In September 2025, she presented a panel at the British Science Association's annual British Science Festival, talking about new technologies in death.